 Why is FASD not recognized as a disability?
 Why do we as parents have to be advocates, case managers and parents.
 Why can’t we just be parents.
 Why can we not get services for children in schools and communities and why can we not get services for adults so they can live their best lives.

 If you have 10 minutes, I would encourage you to watch the video.
 It is powerful.
-Share this blog post series, share the video on social media (hit share on the video below) or visit the FASD Caregiver Success page on Facebook.
-Link can be found here: fasd on the web
+Share this blog post series, share the video on social media from the FASD Caregiver Success page on Facebook.

 Tomorrow we pass the halfway mark on our 99 Day Journey and look at the Birth of FASDay.